 The rays are generated from the stations in the S-files.
 Only stations with given phases are used and only with given weights so e.g. all P-phase rays can be plotted.
 The epicenter coordinates are taken from the S-files and the station coordinates from the STATION0.HYP.
-The additional question is:
+A distance limitation can be used.
+The additional questions are: